Giants vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- San Francisco has a 22-18 record (winning 55% of its games) when it has played as moneyline favorites of -145 or shorter.
+- San Francisco has gone 19-17 when playing as moneyline favorites with odds of -150 or shorter (52.8% winning percentage).

-- Based on this game's moneyline, the Giants have an implied win probability of 59.2%.
+- The Giants have a 60% chance to win this game based on the moneyline's implied probability.

-- San Francisco has combined with opponents to hit the over on the total 61 times this season for a 61-76-5 record against the over/under.
+- San Francisco has had an over/under set by oddsmakers 143 times, and have combined with opponents to go over the total in 62 of those games (62-76-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!